molti1987/parasite/README.md

-# Network Difference Measurement Tool
+# Network Parasite to bypass 802.1X and Infiltrate the network

 This repository contains the source code developed for the master's thesis "How can a Raspberry Pi be configured to transparently forward network traffic for 802.1X and remain undetected by network scanners".

 The program is intended for use only in a controlled laboratory setup or for testing purposes.
+TCP packages are not working!

 This tool uses a CLI Interface to set up the Bridge Mode and Parasite Mode.